Jailbird

 My Time In The Shu!

-Yep, I ended up in jail, but I never had to deal with solitary confinement.
-Honestly, if I had to pick, I'd probably take solitary over the rough stuff I actually went through while I was there.
-People say, "it could have been worse," but that felt pretty empty compared to what I was dealing with.
-The whole reason I landed in jail wasn't just a streak of bad luck; it was a mix of misunderstandings, social drama, and the messiness of human emotions.
+I landed in jail, but luckily, I never had to face solitary confinement.
+People always say, "it could have been worse," but that didn't really help with what I was actually dealing with.
+My stint in jail wasn't just bad luck; it was all about misunderstandings, social drama, and a ton of emotional chaos.

 The Open Road